 Dams have multiple impacts on fish and river systems.
 One of the most significant impacts is as a barrier impeding fish passage.
 2008 to 2010 were big years for upper Rogue migratory fish.
 The removal of Savage Rapids, Gold Hill, and Gold Ray dams - alongside the notching of Elk Creek Dam turned migration bottlenecks into freeways.
 The three mainstem Rogue dams impeded passage of significant portions of the basin's five runs of salmon and steelhead, Pacific lamprey, and cutthroat trout to over 500 miles of upstream habitat, including 50 miles of the mainstem.
 Spring Chinook salmon were particularly hard hit, having to navigate the three mainstem dams to get to their upstream spawning areas.
-With the removal of these three dams, salmon and steelhead are now showing up at the hatchery at the base of William Jess Dam two weeks earlier than they have ever been observed.
-This gives some evidence of the delays the dams caused.

 Anglers are also reporting fish in the upper river earlier than in the past, and that the fish are strong and in good shape.
 Eliminating the delays in adult upstream migration allows the fish to access their upper basin spawning areas in better condition and with more energy reserves for spawning effort.
 Having more early and healthy fish increases the likelihood that fish can take advantage of optimal flow conditions to move into tributary spawning areas, and have more energy to access habitat higher up in the system.
+For example, in the wake of the 2015 removals of two dams on Evans Creek, ODFW biologists observed fall Chinook spawning in the high quality habitat of tributary West Fork Evans Creek for the first time on record.
 This all translates into increased spawning success, and ultimately more fish.